-State Recreation Area
+San Luis Reservoir State Recreation Area

+Nestled in the grassy hills of the western San Joaquin Valley near historic Pacheco Pass, San Luis Reservoir State Recreation Area is noted for boating, board sailing, camping, and picnicking.
+But it's anglers who find the unit's three lakes most inviting.
 San Luis Reservoir was constructed as a storage reservoir for the federal Central Valley Project and the California State Water Project.
 It stores runoff water from the Delta that would otherwise flow into the ocean.
 The water arrives through the California Aqueduct and the Delta-Mendota Canal, and is pumped from the O'Neill Forebay into the main reservoir during the winter and spring.
 The Los Banos Creek Reservoir was built to prevent storm runoff from flooding the canals.

 Long before the dams and canals were built, this land was the home of the Northern Valley Yokuts, native Americans who harvested seeds, acorns, and the roots of the tules that grew in the marshes of the sluggish San Joaquin River.
 There were also fish, geese, and ducks for food, as well as huge herds of pronghorn antelope and tule elk on the plains.
 With the coming of the Spanish, though, this way of life disappeared.
 Many of the valley people were taken to missions around 1805, and an epidemic, possibly of malaria, decimated the human population of this area in 1833.
 In the 1850s, the survivors were killed or driven off by Euroamerican settlers.

-Pacheco pass was named for Francisco Perez Pacheco, who settled here in the 1840s.
+Pacheco Pass was named for Francisco Perez Pacheco, who settled here in the 1840s.
 The pass was used by Native Americans, Spanish soldiers and missionaries, Mexican ranchers, and gold miners, as well as more recent travelers.
 In 1856, Andrew Firebaugh improved the pass and made it a toll road, with a toll house two miles west of the summit.
 He had hardly finished when the Butterfield-Overland stages began using the road as part of their route from San Francisco to Missouri.

 The first water works in the area were constructed in 1871, when farmers built a canal from Mendota Dam to Los Banos Creek to irrigate their wheat crops.
 Many canals were added over the years, until they totaled 180 miles in length.
 Ground was broken in 1962 for the San Luis Project, which created the current reservoirs.
 Today, Los Banos area farmers cultivate alfalfa, grapes, tomatoes, melons, corn, cotton, beans, sugar beets, fruits, nuts, and raise dairy and beef cattle.